siddMahen/shiftcipher/README.md

 This version of shiftcipher will only process capital ASCII characters in the range of 65-90.
 Therefore, please be sure to strip your plaintext of punctuation etc, before using this cipher, or you may lose information.

+## Tests:

+To run the test(s), run the following from the root directory of this project:

+    cd test
+    make test